The average cost to start an Airbnb sits between $3,000-$6,000. This cost will significantly vary depending on the following items:

 Some of these costs, such as purchase price and downpayment, may not be applicable if you already have a home available to Airbnb.

-Simply put, Airbnb Arbitrage is a business model that involves signing a lease for a monthly rental property and then subletting that same property as an Airbnb.
-This strategy is popular because it is the best way to begin using AirBnB with very little money down – the only costs involved are the initial security deposit, monthly utilities, and any other minor expenses associated with renting a property.
+Airbnb arbitrage is a business model that involves signing a lease for a monthly rental property and then subletting that same property as an Airbnb.
+This strategy is popular because it is the best way to begin using Airbnb with very little money down – the only costs involved are the initial security deposit, monthly utilities, and any other minor expenses associated with renting a property.
 To successfully run this type of business model, you will need to check your local laws to ensure there is nothing barring the use of short-term rentals and obtain explicit written permission from your landlord.

 - Pick a Great Market